emb-riscv/specs-markdown/improvements-upon-privileged.md

 by the ABI, the result is that more registers needs to be saved, and further worsening the latency.

-### Assembly interrupt handlers are ok, they reside in the system part
+### Assembly interrupt handlers should be ok, they reside in the system part

 > "Why insist on having the interrupt handlers written in C, when they can be very well written in assembly, since they reside in the system part, written by the system